wpdunk/thermostat/README.md

 You can reset the temperature to 20 with a reset function

 * As a thermostat user
 * So that it is comfortable
 * I want to be able able to reset the temp

 You can ask about the thermostat's current energy usage: < 18 is low-usage, < 25 is medium-usage, anything else is high-usage.

+* As a thermostat user
+* To be aware of energy usage
+* I want to be able to check the usage level

 (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)